Waxhaw people

 The Waxhaw people were a Native American tribe who historically lived in present-day counties of Lancaster, in South Carolina; and Union and Mecklenburg in North Carolina, around the area of present-day Charlotte.

 Name

-The Waxhaw were also referred to as Waxhau, Wisacky, the Gueça and possibly Wastana and Weesock.
+The Waxhaw were also referred to as the Waxhau, Wisacky, Gueça, and possibly Wastana and Weesock.
+The name has been speculatively explained as a cognate of a Catawba word meaning "crest of hair".

 Culture

 The Waxhaw were related to other nearby Indigenous peoples of the Southeastern Woodlands, such as the Catawba people and the Sugeree.
 They were likely culturally influenced by the Mississippian culture.

 Some scholars suggest the Waxhaw may have been a band of the Catawba rather than a distinctly separate people, given the similarity in what is known of their language and customs.
 A distinctive custom which they shared was flattening the forehead of individuals, as did the Choctaw.
 Flattening of the head gave the Waxhaw a distinctive look, with wide eyes and sloping foreheads.
 They started the process at birth by binding the infant to a flat board.
 The wider eyes were said to give the Waxhaw a hunting advantage.

 The typical Waxhaw dwellings were similar to those of other peoples of the region.
 They were covered in bark.
 Ceremonial buildings, however, were usually thatched with reeds and bullgrass.
 The people held ceremonial dances, tribal meetings, and other important rites in these council houses.